adamnoto/Remexify/README.md

     $ gem install remexify

+Then, you need to generate some models that the gem needs, here we give our model name of `System::Loggers`:

+    rails g remexify System::Loggers

+You can name your log class anything, such as `System::Loggers`.
+After that, you have to migrate it:

+    rake db:migrate

 ## Design Decision

-This gem monkey patch attribute already_logged(?) in two standard ruby error classes:
+By using this gem, it will monkey patch `already_logged` into these two classes:

 1. RuntimeError
 2. StandardError

 `already_logged` (or `already_logged?`) will return nil if the exception is not yet logged.

-Additionally, there is new error class `DisplayableError`.
-DisplayableError will be quite handy if you want to raise an enduser-visible error.
-In your controller, you may only allow an instance of DisplayableError to be displayed.
-DisplayableError is nothing but a StandardError subclassed.
+Additionally, there is new error class
+`DisplayableError`.
+You can set apart user-visible error for system-only administrative-level error through the use of `DisplayableError`.
+Thus, in your controller, you may allow only an instance of DisplayableError to be displayed.
+DisplayableError is nothing but a sub-classed StandardError.

-If Remexify caught exceptions any of the above class, it will mark `already_logged` to `true`.
-Remexify won't log it again when parent/calling method rescue the error.

 ## Basic Usage

-To use this gem, you need to generate some files first.
-You can let the gem to generate all required files, including migration and initializer, for you.
-To do so, issue:

-    rails g remexify System::Loggers

-You can name your log class anything, such as `System::Loggers`.
-After that, you have to migrate it.

-    rake db:migrate
+### Logging

 Finally, you can use the gem!

     Remexify.log err